PRAYING TO THE SAINTS

 "I desire therefore, first of all, that supplications, prayers, intercessions, and thanksgivings be made for all men: For kings, and for all that are in high station: that we may lead a quiet and a peaceable life in all piety and chastity.
 For this is good and acceptable in the sight of God our Savior, Who will have all men to be saved, and to come to the knowledge of the truth" (1 Tim 2:1-4).

-Besides, there is also a line in the Book of Revelations which clearly spoke of "the prayers of the saints."
+Besides, there is also a line in the Book of Revelations that clearly spoke of "the prayers of the saints."
 St. John wrote the following as part of his visions:

 "And when he had opened the book, the four living creatures, and the four and twenty ancients fell down before the Lamb, having every one of them harps, and golden vials full of odors, which are the prayers of saints" (Rev 5:18).